Introduction

 Common Mistakes or Misunderstandings

 Some people also underestimate the importance of choosing the right type of policy.
-For example, a young, healthy individual might opt for term life insurance for its affordability, but if they outlive the term, no benefit is paid.
+Now, for example, a young, healthy individual might opt for term life insurance for its affordability, but if they outlive the term, no benefit is paid.
 Conversely, whole life insurance is more expensive but offers lifelong coverage and a cash value component, which can be a valuable financial asset.

 FAQs